 Several names were suggested, but voting was almost unanimous for Newcastle United.
 So on Friday 9th December 1892, East End became Newcastle United, although the legal title of the club was not altered for several years to come.

 One facet of East End's existence remained though.
-The club, for the time being at any rate, still retained their colours of red and white stripes.
+The club, for the time being at any rate, still retained their colours of red shirts.
 The famous black'n'whites striped shirt was not to arrive until 1894.